MicrosoftDocs/azure-docs/articles/storage/blobs/storage-quickstart-blobs-dotnet-v12.md

 ms.topic: quickstart
 ---

-# Quickstart: Azure Blob storage client library for .NET version 12
+# Quickstart: Azure Blob storage client library version 12 for .NET

-Get started with the Azure Blob Storage client library for .NET v12.
+Get started with the Azure Blob Storage client library v12 for .NET.
 Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Follow steps to install the package and try out example code for basic tasks.
 Blob storage is optimized for storing massive amounts of unstructured data.

-Use the Azure Blob Storage client library for .NET v12 to:
+Use the Azure Blob Storage client library v12 for .NET to:

 * Create a container
 * Set permissions on a container